the peace destinations icon

 Buddhism plays a major role in Bhutanese life.
 Colourful prayer flags flutter across mountain passes, and monasteries stand quietly on cliffs.
 The faith teaches compassion, mindfulness, and respect for all living beings.

 Festivals like Paro Tsechu are joyful celebrations filled with music, dance, and laughter.
 Even during big events, there’s no rush or noise — just harmony and togetherness.
+It is this balance that makes many visitors believe they are standing in the happiest place on earth Bhutan has quietly protected.

 4. Leadership That Values Humility